OwenFeik/realmview/README.md

     * Place media in directories
 * Projects
 * Game
+    * Place newly added sprites in a non-occluded area for players
+    * Prevent selection of occluded sprites for players
     * Hide illegal dropdown options for players
     * When the WebSocket is closed, try to reconnect or redirect to a "game ended" page